Dardenne brothers: Career

 The Dardenne Brothers at the 2009 Cannes Film Festival.

-Creators of intensely naturalistic films about working class life in Belgium, brothers Luc and Jean-Pierre Dardenne have created a notable body of work since 1996.
-With La Promesse (The Promise) (1996), Rosetta (1999), Le Fils (The Son) (2002), and L'Enfant (The Child) (2005), the Dardennes' films show young people at the fringes of society – immigrants, the unemployed, the inhabitants of shelters.
+Creators of naturalistic films about working class life in Belgium, brothers Luc and Jean-Pierre Dardenne have contributed their work in film since 1996.
+With La Promesse (The Promise) (1996), Rosetta (1999), Le Fils (The Son) (2002), and L'Enfant (The Child) (2005), the Dardennes' films show the experiences of young people at the fringes of society – immigrants, the unemployed, the inhabitants of shelters.
 Both Rosetta and L'Enfant were awarded the Palme d'Or at the Cannes Film Festival, the only two Belgian films ever to earn the honor.

 The Dardennes were born and raised in Seraing in Liege, in Wallonia, the French-speaking region of Belgium.
 Jean-Pierre (born in 1951) studied drama while Luc (born three years later) studied philosophy.
 In 1975 they established Derives, the production company that produced the roughly sixty documentary films they made before branching into feature films.
 These films covered such topics as Polish immigration, World War II resistance, a general strike in 1960.
 Their first two feature films, however, are rarely seen today: Falsch (1987) adapted from René Kalisky, featuring Bruno Cremer and Je pense a vous (1992).
 The Dardennes had their first international success with La Promesse (The Promise) in 1996.

 In 1994, they launched the production company Les Films du Fleuve, which produces all of their films and also films by other European directors such as Ken Loach, Jacques Audiard and Benoît Jacquot.

 With Rosetta the Dardennes turned their focus to the burdens – philosophical, spiritual, psychological – of unemployment. Émilie Dequenne, who had not acted in film before, and was awarded the Best Actress Prize at the Cannes Film Festival, is the title character, a young woman living with her alcoholic mother in a trailer park.
 The film is about Rosetta's search for purpose and to Rosetta purpose can only be found through work – she makes her way through Seraing's fringes for the most menial of positions; she catches fish in the muddy, murky stream by her trailer park.
 Rosetta was the first Belgian film ever to win the Palme d'Or at Cannes, coming in ahead of films by David Lynch, Pedro Almodóvar, Takeshi Kitano, and Raoul Ruiz.
 The film provided some impetus for a labor law designed to protect young workers like Rosetta shortly after the film's release. "'[I]t was pure chance,' Jean-Pierre insists.
 'There was already a bill going through, and the minister took advantage of our award to call it the Rosetta Law.
 But we never intended to get laws changed.'
 Luc adds: 'Of course, we always hope our films will speak to people, disturb them, but we never hoped to change the world'."